Dadsam902/Blockly2D/README.md

 # BlocklyLV2D
+WARNING!
+Blockly2D Not is a game. is a tool.
 Is the my version of **Blockly** in language [***LOVE2D***](https://love2d.org).
 ## BlocklyLV2D Wiki

 I created the wiki to make the best understanding for BlocklyLV2D